Lydia747110/Spatial_26_Lydia_exam/README.md

 # Spatial_26_Lydia_exam
 Repository for spatial analytics f26.

-This code should allow a full replication of my analysis
+This code should render my analysis fully reproducible.

 ## Structure of repository
 The folder "Scripts" contains 1 R file and 2 STAN files.
 The STAN files contain the code for the statistical models, and are loaded by R. All analysis was run from the R file.
 All paths in the R file are relative to how files are structured in this repository